 See

-• 6 Fenagh is a tiny village in the east of the county (not to be confused with Fenagh in County Carlow or Fenagh Crater on Mars).
+- 6 Fenagh is a tiny village in the east of the county (not to be confused with Fenagh in County Carlow or Fenagh Crater on Mars).
 It has a ruined abbey, where the Book of Fenagh was composed in 1513.
-Nearby is a portal tomb and several standing stones, reputed to be pagan druids turned to stone for trying to eject a Christian saint.
-(Archaeologists think this is unlikely for a first offence.)
+Nearby is a portal tomb and several standing stones, reputed to be pagan druids turned to stone for trying to eject a Christian saint, though archaeologists think this is unlikely for a first offence.
 The visitor centre is open M-F 10AM-5:30PM, Sa Su noon-5:30PM.

 Do

-• Aura outdoor heated swimming pool is at Acres Lake.
-It's usually open in summer.
+- Aura outdoor heated swimming pool is at Acres Lake, open in summer.

-• Cowboys and Heroes is a Country & Western festival with music, rodeos, American cars, line-dancing and the like.
-It's held early summer in Drumcoura, south of Ballinamore.
+- Cowboys and Heroes is a Country & Western festival with music, rodeos, American cars, line-dancing and the like.
+It's held May / June in Drumcoura south of Ballinamore.

-• An Tóstal (The Gathering).
-An eclectic festival held in Drumshanbo in June or July.
-A celebration of Irish life.
-A week-long variety of activities and entertainment: a mix of on-street entertainment, family fun, indoor and outdoor activities, water activities and the Stylish Silage competition of the locals' creative displays.
+- An Tóstal ("The Gathering") is held in Drumshanbo over a week in June / July.
+A mix of on-street entertainment, family fun, indoor and outdoor activities, water activities and the Stylish Silage competition.

-• Joe Mooney Summer School is a week-long festival of Irish trad music held in Drumshanbo.
+- Joe Mooney Summer School is a week-long festival of Irish trad music held in Drumshanbo in July.

-• O'Carolan Harp Festival is held in honour of blind harpist Turlough O'Carolan (1670-1738), best known as the composer of The Star-Spangled Banner.
-The festival is preceded by a summer school of music and dancing, all in the village of Keadue in Roscommon where he spent his later years; he's buried at Kilronan Church west of there.
+- O'Carolan Harp Festival is in July / Aug, in honour of blind harpist Turlough O'Carolan (1670-1738), best known as the composer of The Star-Spangled Banner.
+The festival is preceded by a summer school of music and dancing, all in the village of Keadue 9 km west of Drumshanbo where he spent his later years.
+He's buried at Kilronan Church west of Keadue.

 Buy

-• There's an ATM outside the Bank of Ireland.
+- There's an ATM outside the Credit Union.

 Eat